Samuel-Cavada/Azure-VM-Build-Linux/README.md

 ![Step 10](https://raw.githubusercontent.com/Samuel-Cavada/Azure-VM-Build-Linux/main/assets/images/Azure-VM-Build-Linux%20Image%208.jpg)

 ## Outcomes and Lessons Learned
-- Gained hands-on experience deploying and configuring Azure Virtual Machines from the ground up.
+- Gained hands-on experience deploying and configuring Linux-based Azure Virtual Machines from the ground up.
 - Strengthened skills in applying encryption using platform-managed keys to secure data at rest.
 - Learned to configure Network Security Groups (NSGs) and firewall rules to tightly control traffic flow.
 - Built a secure cloud environment capable of supporting cybersecurity tasks like vulnerability management and threat hunting.